Moroccan Christmas: Cultural references

 Shortly after Meredith's hair catches fire, Kevin calls her "fire girl".
 This is a reference to the second season episode "The Fire", in which then-temp Ryan Howard accidentally sets a fire in the office, earning himself the nickname "fire guy".
 When Meredith angrily declares she is fine during her intervention, Michael refers to two entertainers when he responds, "Was John Belushi fine?
 Was Bob Hope fine?"
 While Michael is bartending during the party, he makes Jim a drink containing orange juice and vodka.
-Though commonly known as a Screwdriver, Michael ignorantly refers to it as an "Orange-Vod-Juice-Ka", implying that he was the first person to concoct it.
+Though commonly known as a screwdriver, Michael ignorantly refers to it as an "Orange-Vod-Juice-Ka", implying that he was the first person to concoct it.

 Reception

 Phyllis's takeover of the Party Planning Committee and the subsequent fight with Angela ranked number 9 in phillyBurbs.com's top ten moments from the fifth season of The Office.

 Brian Howard of The Journal News was mixed in his review of "Moroccan Christmas".
 He praised the cold open scene, Toby's reaction to the doll and Andy's reaction at the end of the episode.
 But Howard said he did not enjoy the Moroccan Christmas party theme, and felt scenes of Meredith's alcoholism and Michael dragging her to rehab were more awkward than funny.
 "Moroccan Christmas" received generally mixed reviews.
 Alan Sepinwall, television columnist with The Star-Ledger, was highly complimentary toward "Moroccan Christmas", which he said featured "consistent hilarity mixed in with some of the sharpest emotion we've ever gotten from a non Jim & Pam story".
 Sepinwall called it a strong episode for the Dwight, Andy, Meredith, and Phyllis characters, and particularly complimented the acting of Phyllis Smith.
-TV Guide writer Shahzad Abbas called it an "excellent episode all around", referring to intervention scene and the fighting among Phyllis and Angela as "really intense stuff".
+TV Guide writer Shahzad Abbas called it an "excellent episode all around", referring to the intervention scene and the fighting among Phyllis and Angela as "really intense stuff".
 Abbas said he looked forward to seeing the new developments unfold, and said Ed Helms had "never been better with his 'where's these people's Christmas spirit' reaction".

-New York magazine writer Will Leitch criticized the episode, claiming the main story between Meredith and Michael seemed forced and did not work.
-Leitch particularly disliked the Phyllis subplot, claiming her negative behavior toward Angela was out of character and ineffective.
+New York magazine writer Will Leitch criticized the episode.
+He claimed that the main story between Meredith and Michael seemed forced and did not work.
+Leitch particularly disliked the Phyllis subplot, writing that her negative behavior toward Angela was out of character and ineffective.